iml-assess/gillnetTMB/README.md

 # GillnetTMB

-Model to estimate gear selectivity and population abundance by factor (year/period/region).
+Model to estimate gear selectivity and population abundance by factor (year/period/region/stock or component).
 Selectivity is assumed constant over space and time.

 The model follows;

 logPred(mlf) = logN(lf) + logSel(l) (based on Surette et al. 2016),

-where logPred(mlg) is the predicted mean for mesh size m and fish length l, for factor f. logN is the estimated population abundance corrected for selectivity, on a log scale. logSel is time time- and space invariant gear selectivity at length.
+where logPred(mlg) is the predicted mean for mesh size m and fish length l, for factor f. logN is the estimated relative population abundance corrected for selectivity, on a log scale. logSel is time time- and space invariant gear selectivity at length.
 The package has four types of selectivity curves (see Millar 1997 and 1999).
 Two count distributions can be used; the Poisson and the negative binomial.
 Note that each mesh size is assumed to have equal power (i.e., their relative fishing power  is one).

 The model is based on RTMB.